-(1) Inspect, examine and monitor Gaming Activities, including the power to demand access to and inspect, examine, photocopy and audit all papers, books and records respecting such Gaming Activities;

-(2) Investigate any suspicion of wrongdoing in connection with any Gaming Activities;

-(3) Conduct or cause to be conducted such investigations as may be necessary to determine in connection with any Gaming Activities, compliance with law or this Gaming Act or any contracts, agreements, goods, services, events, incidents, or other matters related to Gaming Activities;

-(4) Conduct or cause to be conducted background investigations regarding any person in any way connected with the Gaming Activities and issue licenses to, at minimum, all Key Employees and Primary Management Officials according to requirements at least as stringent as those in 25 C.F.R. parts 556 and 558;

-(5) Hold such hearings, sit and act at such times and places, summon persons on the Reservation to attend and testify at such hearings, take such testimony, and receive such evidence as the Gaming Commission deems relevant in fulfilling its duties;
+- (1) Inspect, examine and monitor Gaming Activities, including the power to demand access to and inspect, examine, photocopy and audit all papers, books and records respecting such Gaming Activities; - (2) Investigate any suspicion of wrongdoing in connection with any Gaming Activities; - (3) Conduct, or cause to be conducted, such investigations as may be necessary to determine in connection with any Gaming Activities, compliance with law or this Ordinance or any contracts, agreements, goods, services, events, incidents, or other matters related to Gaming Activities; - (4) Conduct, or cause to be conducted, background investigations regarding any person in any way connected with any Gaming Activities and issue licenses to, at minimum, all Key Employees and Primary Management Officials according to requirements at least as stringent as those in 25 C.F.R. parts 556 and 558; - (5) Hold such hearings, sit and act at such times and places, summon persons on the Reservation to attend and testify at such hearings, take such testimony, and receive such evidence as the Gaming Commission deems relevant in fulfilling its duties;

-(6) Administer oaths or affirmations to witnesses appearing before the Gaming Commission;

-(7) Implement and administer a system for investigating, licensing and monitoring employees and others connected with Gaming Activities, as described below, including the issuance of licenses to gaming facilities, individuals and entities as required under this Act and IGRA;

-(8) Hear disputes against the Gaming Enterprise, in accordance with the procedures established in this Act;

-(9) Hire such staff and support services as deemed necessary subject to a budget approved by the General Community Council;

-(10) To the extent required, comply with any reporting requirements established under a tribal-state compact to which the Tribe is a party and other applicable law, including the IGRA;

-(11) After consultation with the Business Committee, to issue such regulations as it deems appropriate in order to implement the provisions of this Act;

-(12) Promulgate rules for each Class I, Class II or Class III game allowed under this Act; to govern the conduct of such games; and k.
+- (6) Administer oaths or affirmations to witnesses appearing before the Gaming Commission; - (7) Implement and administer a system for investigating, licensing and monitoring employees and others connected with Gaming Activities, as described below, including the issuance of licenses to gaming facilities, individuals and entities as required under this Ordinance and IGRA; - (8) Hear disputes against the gaming establishment, in accordance with the procedures established in this Ordinance; - (9) Subject to the approval of the Tribal Council and the appropriation of funds therefor, to employ such staff and support services as reasonably required to fulfill its responsibilities under this Ordinance; compensation of such employees shall be limited to that which is comparable to compensation paid to persons performing similar duties in other governmental gaming regulatory agencies; - (10) To the extent required, comply with any reporting requirements established under a tribal-state compact to which the Tribe is a party and other applicable law, including the IGRA; - (11) Promulgate and issue such regulations as it deems appropriate, subject to review and approval by the Tribal Council, in order to implement and enforce the provisions of this Ordinance including, but not limited to, adopting rules of procedure governing how its meetings will be conducted; - (12) Promulgate regulations, subject to review and approval by the Tribal Council, to describe and establish rules for each Class II or Class III game authorized to be conducted on the Reservation, and no form of such gaming may be conducted on the Reservation without the prior approval of the Gaming Commission; and - (13) Carry out such other duties with respect to Gaming Activities on the Reservation as the Tribal Council shall direct. - k.
 Annual Reports.
-On or before April 30th of each year, the Gaming Commission shall provide in writing to the Business Committee an Annual Report summarizing its activities during the prior twelve (12) month period ending on December 31st, and accounting for all receipts and disbursements.
-The Business Committee shall cause copies of the Annual Report to be made available to the membership of the Tribe within thirty (30) days after receipt.
-Further, the Gaming Commission shall provide an oral report of its activities to the Business Committee at least quarterly.
+On or before April 30th of each year, the Gaming Commission shall provide to the Tribal Council an Annual Report summarizing its activities during the prior twelve (12) month period ending on December 31st, and accounting for all receipts and disbursements.
+The Tribal Council shall cause copies of the Annual Report to be made available to Tribal Members within thirty (30) days after receipt.

-(13) Carry out such other duties with respect to Gaming Activities on the Reservation as the Business Committee shall direct.

-I. Other Reporting Requirements.
+l.
+Other Reporting Requirements.
 As required, the Gaming Commission shall comply with any reporting requirements established under a tribal-state compact to which the Tribe is a party, and other applicable law, including the IGRA and regulations promulgated thereunder.